HNC has been archived

 Further discussion on the HNC archive took place in the following GitHub issue:

-- Q&A
+• Q&A

-- Will HNC be integrated into Kubernetes core?
+• Will HNC be integrated into Kubernetes core?

-- There are no such plans.
+• There are no such plans

-- Why didn't you join the core?
+• Why didn't you join the core?

-- alternative plan
+• alternative plan

-- Kubernetes multitenancy functionality varies by vendor
+• Kubernetes multitenancy functionality varies by vendor

-- Kubernetes core prioritizes providing extension points over contentious features like multitenancy.
+• Kubernetes core prioritizes providing extension points over contentious features like multitenancy

-As of now, no official forks have been confirmed.
+To date, no official forks have been confirmed.

-Technical impacts
+Technical impact

-As is the case with many OSS projects, archived does not necessarily mean that it will no longer be usable.
+As is the case with many OSS projects, archived does not mean that it will no longer be usable.

 Google Container Registry